Engee documentation

 Out[0]:

-The threshold in these figures is used for demonstration purposes only.
-Note that the signals from the second and third targets are much weaker than the first target because they are further away from the radar.
-Therefore, the received signal strength is range dependent and the threshold is unfair to targets at different distances.
+The threshold in these drawings is used for demonstration purposes only.
+Note that the signals from the second and third targets are much weaker than those from the first, as they are further away from the radar.
+Therefore, the power of the received signal depends on the range, and the threshold is unfair to targets located at different distances.

-A matched filter provides processing gain that increases the detection threshold.
-It converts the received signal into a local, time reversed and contiguous copy of the transmitted waveform.
-Therefore, while creating a matched filter, we must specify the transmitted waveform.
-The received pulses are first passed through the matched filter to improve the SNR before performing pulse integration, threshold detection, etc.
+A matched filter provides enhanced processing that increases the detection threshold.
+It converts the received signal into a local, time-reversed and conjugated copy of the transmitted oscillator type.
+Therefore, when creating a matched filter, we must specify the type of probing signal.
+The received pulses are first passed through a matched filter to improve the SNR before performing pulse integration, threshold detection, etc.

 In [ ]: